avikodak/BengaluruStartupInterviews/README.md

 * How do you search tweets based on a hashtag ?
 * How do you implement coupons system in ecommerce ?
 * How do you implement spell corrector for say reviews ?
-* How do you implement a Messages bus?
+* How do you implement a Messages bus ?

 ### WebDev Questions
 * What is HTTP?